supermarsx/codex-cli-linker/readme.md

 ## CI

-GitHub Actions run four jobs in parallel:
+GitHub Actions run four jobs:

 - **lint** — `ruff check .`
 - **format** — `black --check .`
 - **test** — `pytest`
-- **build** — `python -m build` on macOS, Linux, and Windows
+- **build** — `python -m build` on macOS, Linux, and Windows (runs only after lint, format, and test pass)

-Each job is independent, so a failure in one doesn’t block the others.
+The lint, format, and test jobs run in parallel; the build job waits for them to succeed.

 ---